 Even an hour of quiet rest with no responsibilities can significantly improve the depressed symptoms (J Sports Med Phys Fitness 1997 Dec;37(4):287-91).
 Seeking out support and therapy is also very important.
 If treating the depression without medicines isn’t satisfactory, I am in favor of using antidepressant medicines.

-Should mom discontinue nursing?
+Antidepressants and nursing or should mom discontinue nursing?

 We know that nursing is of tremendous benefit in a great many ways.
 The magnitude of the value depends partly on the age of the baby.
 Breast milk is much more important for a 3-month-old than for a 13-month old.